asmild/bitbucket-pr-reviewer-bot/profiles/default.md

 Where:
 - `isLgtm`: true if no issues found, false if issues were identified
 - `issueCount`: exact number of issues found (0 if LGTM)
-- `isReviewFailed`: true if the review process failed (e.g., Bitbucket MCP connection failed, network issues, failed to send the review to bitbucket, etc.), false if review completed successfully
+- `isReviewFailed`: true if the review process failed (e.g., Bitbucket MCP connection failed, network issues, failed to send comments to Bitbucket, etc.), false if review completed successfully
 - `failedReviewReason`: description of why the review failed (null if isReviewFailed is false)

 This JSON must be the last thing in your response.